Artur Gevorkýan

-Artur Aleksandrowiç Gevorkýan (born 22 November 1984) is a professional Turkmen footballer who currently plays for FC Ahal and the Turkmenistan national football team.
+Artur Aleksandrowiç Geworkýan (born 22 November 1984) is a Turkmen former footballer who plays as a forward.

-Career
+Club career

-Of Armenian origin, Gevorkyan currently plays for Nasaf Qarshi since 2011.
+Of Armenian origin, Geworkýan was born in Ashgabat, the capital of Turkmen SSR.
+From 2011 to 2016, Gevorkyan played for Nasaf Qarshi.
 Before joining Nasaf he played for Pakhtakor Tashkent.
-In 2011 Gevorkyan won 2011 AFC Cup with Nasaf, scoring 4 goals in tournament and 11 goals in League matches.
+In 2011, Gevorkyan won 2011 AFC Cup with Nasaf, scoring 4 goals in the tournament and 11 goals in League matches.

-In 2013 season Gevorkyan scored 18 goals, only one goal less than best scorer Oleksandr Pyschur.
+In the 2013 season, Gevorkyan scored 18 goals, only one goal less than the best scorer Oleksandr Pyschur.
 He was named on 2014 Uzbekistan Football award ceremony the UzPFL Player of the Year.
-He was named four times UzPFL Player of the Month in 2013 season.
-Gevorkyan became in 2014 best League goalscorer, scoring again 18 goals in League matches.
-In 2015, he won with Nasaf his first Uzbek Cup, scoring in final match against Bunyodkor on 17 October 2015 first goal of Nasaf.
-On 17 February 2016 in Uzbekistan Super Cup match against the current champion Pakhtakor Gevorkyan scored on 40-minute the only goal of the match, securing victory of his club.
+He was named four times UzPFL Player of the Month in the 2013 season.
+Gevorkyan became the league's best goalscorer in 2014, scoring 18 goals in League matches.
+In 2015, he won with Nasaf his first Uzbek Cup, scoring in the final match against Bunyodkor on 17 October 2015 first goal of Nasaf.
+On 17 February 2016 in the Uzbekistan Super Cup match against the current champion Pakhtakor, Gevorkyan scored in the 40th minute the only goal of the match, securing victory for his club.
 He made significant contribution to the club's Cup victories in 2015.

-On 4 March 2016 he was announced by Uzbekistan Football Federation for the 2nd time Uzbek League Player of Year in 2015 according to the survey results among sport journalists.
+On 4 March 2016, he was announced by the Uzbekistan Football Federation as the 2015 Uzbek League Player of the Year based on the survey results among sports journalists.
+It was his second such award.

-In March 2019 as a free agent, he moved to the Turkmen FC Ahal, in the Ýokary Liga.
+In March 2019, as a free agent, he moved to the Turkmen FC Ahal, in the Ýokary Liga.

 In April 2019 on the rights of a free agent, signed a one-year contract with the football club Persib Bandung from Indonesia.
 In August 2019, Persib Bandung and Artur Gevorkyan decided to terminate the contract by mutual desire.